 You get what you pay for

-With an annual fee of $109 p.a., plus $79 p.a. for each additional card, this isn’t exactly the cheapest card around.
+With an annual fee of $109, plus $79 for each supplementary card, this isn’t exactly the cheapest card around.
 And you’ll need to add a further $80 a year if you want to participate in the rewards program.
-(But it’s well worth opting in, since you only need to spend $10,800 per year to recover the program fee, and every point after that is free.)
+(But it’s well worth opting in, since you only need to spend $10,667 per year to recover the program fee in retail gift cards, and every point after that is free.)

 Why should I want the American Express Business Card?

 You’ll want this card if you have trouble keeping track of your business expenses for tax purposes, or are frustrated with the poor level of customer service delivered by your existing card.

 Since you plan to always pay your account balance in full, the fact that it’s a charge card will not trouble you because you’ll still be able to take advantage of up to 51 interest-free days each month.